 Prior to joining Open Buffalo in 2014, Anderson spent about 10 years working at daily newspapers, most recently covering city governance, economic development, and criminal justice (focusing on community-police relations) as an editorialist for Rochester’s Democrat and Chronicle newspaper.
 He is proud to have helped create that newspaper’s award-winning Unite Rochester project.

-In his spare time, Anderson volunteers as a board member for The Foundry, a community-based makerspace that fosters education and entrepreneurship, and Squeaky Wheel Film & Media Art Center, which provides education, equipment access, and powerful art exhibitions.
-He also occasionally takes on freelance communication and promotional projects (writing, editing, and graphic design).
+In his spare time, Anderson volunteers as a board member for Squeaky Wheel Film & Media Art Center, which provides cutting-edge multimedia education, equipment access, and powerful art exhibitions.
+He also occasionally takes on freelance communication and promotional projects (writing, editing, and graphic design) and enjoys teaching kickboxing.

 Anderson has a bachelor’s degree in International Relations and French from the State University of New York: College at Geneseo, and a master’s degree in Magazine, Newspaper and Online Journalism from the S.I.
 Newhouse School of Public Communications at Syracuse University.